 Jennifer Ashley Tepper is the Producer of the sold-out off-Broadway musical hit Be More Chill, which is transferring to Broadway in February 2019.
 She is also the Creative and Programming Director at Feinstein's/54 Below, and the author of The Untold Stories of Broadway book series.
 She is the creator of The Jonathan Larson Project.

 Tepper's producing work on original ventures at the venue has gained praise from publications including The Huffington Post, The New York Times, Buzzfeed, Playbill, Newsday, the New York Post, and more.
 From Hit List (the live concert version of the fictional musical from NBC's Smash) to Smile: A Broadway Reunion Concert to her collaborations with musical theatre writers both established and emerging, Tepper has, according to Theatermania, "brought her encyclopedic knowledge and typical gusto to the venue, knowing just what musical theatre enthusiasts are looking for."

-As a writer, Tepper has authored two volumes of The Untold Stories of Broadway series, published by Dress Circle.
+As a writer, Tepper has authored three volumes of The Untold Stories of Broadway series, published by Dress Circle.
 For these books, Tepper interviewed 250 theatre professionals about the Broadway theaters themselves and their stories of working in each house.
 The books cover over 70 years of our theatrical history, shared through first-hand interviews with Broadway professionals who were there.
 The Untold Stories of Broadway books comprise stories with actors, producers, directors, writers, designers, stagehands, door men and women, musicians, house managers, press agents, ushers, and many more.
 Interspersed with interviewees' stories are Tepper's own tales and discoveries about each historic building.
-The Untold Stories of Broadway partners with a charitable organization that receives proceeds from each volume, and is currently partnered with Broadway Impact and with the Theatre Development Fund, and the Broadway Green Alliance.
-Published in 2013 and 2014, each book has occupied the #1 spot on Amazon.com's Best Sellers List in Broadway & Musicals.
+The Untold Stories of Broadway partners with a charitable organization that receives proceeds from each volume, and is currently partnered with Broadway Impact, the Theatre Development Fund, and the Broadway Green Alliance.
+Published in 2013, 2014, and 2016, each book has occupied the #1 spot on Amazon.com's Best Sellers List in Broadway & Musicals.
 NBC New York has called the books an 'inspiring Must-Read'.

 Tepper was recently named one of the 10 professionals on Backstage Magazine's "1st Annual Broadway Future Power List", alongside Alex Timbers and Leigh Silverman.
 According to the article: "Proving herself both a zeitgeist predictor and theatrical historian with her eclectic programming, Tepper is leading the conversation on contemporary musical theatre."